Since its inception in 1987, Camp Beyond the Scars has made a difference in the lives of hundreds of burned injured children.

 Burn injury, whether accidental or inflicted remains one of the leading causes of childhood death and disfigurement in the United States.
 For those children who survive a serious burn injury, permanent scarring, physical deformity, social isolation and emotional trauma linger well beyond the initial tragedy.

 This special camp for children was established in 1987 and San Diego’s local Camp Beyond the Scars was established in 1994.
 Today, Camp Beyond the Scars serves as the Burn Institute’s hallmark program.
-Each year, approximately 50 children, ages 5-17, attend a 3-day winter camp and a weeklong summer camp held in the foothills of San Diego County.
+Each year, approximately 50 children, ages 8-17, attend a week-long summer camp held in the foothills of San Diego County.

 For more information:

 Dana Kuhn, Director of Programs